The educational activities for professionals in dance and the performing

 aim was to enhance the accessibility of dance for neurodivergent people, and to try

 out new forms of cooperation between arts and culture bodies and social

 services and health care organizations.
 The remote dance classes are developed by

 combining the know-hows of professional dancers and social and health care

 professionals.
-The Autism Foundation runs the project with funding granted by the
+The Autism Foundation ran the project with funding granted by the

 Arts Promotion Centre Finland.